sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 * * *

-**Q: I get this error message "hostname … doesn't match"**
+**Q: I get this error message "hostname ... doesn't match"**

     [Errno 111] Failed to connect: Server news.someserver.com uses an untrusted certificate [hostname 'news.someserver.com' doesn't match either of '*.othersite.com', 'othersite.com'] -1@news.someserver.com:563

-**A: your newsserver provider has some level of SSL, but the setup is not fully correct: they are using the certificates that do not belong to the hostname you’re using.
+**A: your newsserver provider has some level of SSL, but the setup is not fully correct: they are using the certificates that do not belong to the hostname you're using.
 That is not correct.**

-As of this writing about ⅓ of the newsserver provider have this problem.
+As of this writing about 1/4th of the newsserver providers have this problem.
 Most of them are resellers of Highwinds (which you can recognize by the error message `CertificateError: hostname 'news.someserver.com' doesn't match either of '*.sslusenet.com', 'sslusenet.com'`)

 You can do different things: